By Pension and Benefits Editorial Staff

 The 2019 Form W-4 and the computational procedures in IRS Publication 15 (Circular E), Employer’s Tax Guide, will continue to use the term “withholding allowances” and related terminology to incorporate the withholding allowance factors specified in Code Sec.
 3402(f) and the additional allowance items in Code Sec.
 3402(m).
 Until further guidance is issued, any reference to a “withholding exemption” in the Code Sec.
 3402 regulations and guidance will be applied as if it were referring to a withholding allowance.

 Failure to furnish valid W-4.
-The IRS and the Treasury Department intend to withdraw the regulations under Code Sec.
+The IRS intends to withdraw the regulations under Code Sec.
 3401(e) and modify other regulations, so that employees who have failed to furnish a Form W-4 will be treated as single but entitled to the number of withholding allowances determined under computational procedures provided in IRS Publication 15.
 Until further guidance is issued, however, employees who fail to furnish a Form W-4 will be treated as single with zero withholding allowances.

 Additional withholding allowances.
 Until further guidance is issued, a taxpayer may include his or her estimated Code Sec.
 199A passthrough deduction in determining whether he or she can claim the additional withholding allowance under Code Sec.
 3402(m) on Form W-4.

 Alternative withholding methods.
-The IRS and the Treasury Department intend to eliminate the combined income tax withholding and employee FICA tax withholding tables under Reg. §31.3402(h)(4)-1(b), due to this alternative procedure’s unintended complexity and burden.
+The IRS intends to eliminate the combined income tax withholding and employee FICA tax withholding tables under IRS Reg. §31.3402(h)(4)-1(b), due to this alternative procedure’s unintended complexity and burden.

 Lock-in letters.
-The IRS may issue a "lock-in letter" to an employer, which sets the maximum number of withholding allowances an employee may claim.
+The IRS may issue a “lock-in letter” to an employer, which sets the maximum number of withholding allowances an employee may claim.
 If the employer no longer employs the employee, the employer must send a written response to the IRS office designated in the lock-in letter that the employee is not employed by the employer.
-The IRS and the Treasury Department intend to eliminate the written response requirement.
-Pending further guidance, employers should not send a written response to the IRS under Reg. §31.3402(f)(2)-1(g)(2)(iv).
+The IRS intends to eliminate the written response requirement.
+Pending further guidance, employers should not send a written response to the IRS under IRS Reg. §31.3402(f)(2)-1(g)(2)(iv).